nlivaic/DistributedSystems/README.md

 * Benefits of immutable data?
 * Content Addressed Storage - how does load balancer know where to find `file-123.js` as opposed to `file-456.js`?

-## Discussion with Michael Perry on snapshot pattern and concurrency checks
+### Discussion with Michael Perry on snapshot pattern and concurrency checks

 ![image](https://user-images.githubusercontent.com/26722936/140316543-f75669ff-62ad-41a0-9c6c-2cd912918aa2.png)

+## Connecting Services

+*